joelwmale/vscode-codeception/README.md

 ## Roadmap: what's next?

-This extension is still under heavy development, and will be updated regulary.
+This extension is in active development.

-This is what I plan to implement:
+Current Roadmap:

-- Panel on left sidebar to see suites and available tests
+- [ ] Re-run failures
-- Re-run failures
+- [ ] Run tests from within docker containers